 Ancient Odysseys is the brainchild of Marisa Rodriguez, founder and citizen scientist.
 I developed the idea for Ancient Odysseys to make it easier for travelers to join research-based paleontology and archaeology digs and work right alongside the scientists themselves.

-How my passion turned into
+How my passion turned

 It all started in 2012 when, with no experience whatsoever, I joined a dinosaur dig in Wyoming.
 Braving the 100-degree heat and 35 mile-an-hour winds, I helped to unearth the horns, jaw, legs and frill of a Triceratops, a creature that hadn’t seen the light of day for 65 million years.
 It was thrilling.